Pylons/pyramid/docs/narr/hooks.rst

 often convenient to continue to use the :meth:`pyramid.request.Request.resource_url` API.
-However, since the way traversal is done will have been modified, the URLs it generates by default may be incorrect.
+However, since the way traversal is done will have been modified, the URLs it generates by default may be incorrect when used against resources derived from your custom traverser.

-If you've added a traverser, you can change how :meth:`~pyramid.request.Request.resource_url` generates a URL for a specific type of resource by adding a registerAdapter call for :class:`pyramid.interfaces.IContextURL` to your application:
+If you've added a traverser, you can change how :meth:`~pyramid.request.Request.resource_url` generates a URL for a specific type of resource by adding a call to :meth:`pyramid.config.add_resource_url_adapter`.

+For example:

 .. code-block:: python
    :linenos:

-   from pyramid.interfaces import ITraverser from zope.interface import Interface from myapp.traversal import URLGenerator from myapp.resources import MyRoot
+   from myapp.traversal import ResourceURLAdapter from myapp.resources import MyRoot

-   config.registry.registerAdapter(URLGenerator, (MyRoot, Interface),
-                                   IContextURL)
+   config.add_resource_url_adapter(ResourceURLAdapter, resource_iface=MyRoot)

-In the above example, the ``myapp.traversal.URLGenerator`` class will be used to provide services to :meth:`~pyramid.request.Request.resource_url` any time the :term:`context` passed to ``resource_url`` is of class ``myapp.resources.MyRoot``.
-The second argument in the ``(MyRoot, Interface)`` tuple represents the type of interface that must be possessed by the :term:`request` (in this case, any interface, represented by ``zope.interface.Interface``).
+In the above example, the ``myapp.traversal.ResourceURLAdapter`` class will be used to provide services to :meth:`~pyramid.request.Request.resource_url` any time the :term:`resource` passed to ``resource_url`` is of the class ``myapp.resources.MyRoot``.
+The ``resource_iface`` argument ``MyRoot`` represents the type of interface that must be possessed by the resource for this resource url factory to be found.
+If the ``resource_iface`` argument is omitted, this resource url adapter will be used for *all* resources.

-The API that must be implemented by a class that provides :class:`~pyramid.interfaces.IContextURL` is as follows:
+The API that must be implemented by your a class that provides :class:`~pyramid.interfaces.IResourceURL` is as follows:

 .. code-block:: python
   :linenos:

-  from zope.interface import Interface

-  class IContextURL(Interface):
+  class MyResourceURL(object):
-      """ An adapter which deals with URLs related to a context.
+      """ An adapter which provides the virtual and physical paths of a resource
       """
-      def __init__(self, context, request):
+      def __init__(self, resource, request):
-          """ Accept the context and request """
+          """ Accept the resource and request and set self.physical_path and self.virtual_path"""

-      def virtual_root(self):
-          """ Return the virtual root object related to a request and the current context"""

-      def __call__(self):
-          """ Return a URL that points to the context """
+          self.virtual_path =  some_function_of(resource, request)
+          self.physical_path =  some_other_function_of(resource, request)

-The default context URL generator is available for perusal as the class :class:`pyramid.traversal.TraversalContextURL` in the `traversal module
+The default context URL generator is available for perusal as the class :class:`pyramid.traversal.ResourceURL` in the `traversal module
 <http://github.com/Pylons/pyramid/blob/master/pyramid/traversal.py>`_ of the
 :term:`Pylons` GitHub Pyramid repository.

+See :meth:`pyramid.config.add_resource_url_adapter` for more information.

 .. index::
    single: IResponse